 We store your personal information on cloud servers located in the United States.
 In addition, we use suppliers in the United States that support the provision of our services.
-The transfer of this information is governed by a contract including standard contractual clauses (SCCs) approved by the European Commission and we participate in the EU-U.S. and U.S-.Swiss Privacy Shield Frameworks (see below).
+The transfer of this information is governed by a contract including standard contractual clauses (SCCs) approved by the European Commission.

 How can I change, update or delete my personal information, or request that I not be contacted?